 On October 26, 2015, a putative class action complaint captioned Dickey et al. v.
 AMD, No. 15-cv-04922 was filed against us in the United States District Court for the Northern District of California.
 Plaintiffs allege that we misled consumers by using the term "eight cores" in connection with the marketing of certain AMD FX CPUs that are based on our "Bulldozer" core architecture.
 The plaintiffs allege these products cannot perform eight calculations simultaneously, without restriction.
 The plaintiffs seek to obtain damages under several causes of action for a nationwide class of consumers who allegedly were deceived into purchasing certain Bulldozer-based CPUs that were marketed as containing eight cores.
 The plaintiffs also seek attorneys' fees.
 On December 21, 2015, we filed a motion to dismiss the complaint, which was granted on April 7, 2016.
 The plaintiffs then filed an amended complaint with a narrowed putative class definition, which the Court dismissed upon our motion on October 31, 2016.
 The plaintiffs subsequently filed a second amended complaint, and we filed a motion to dismiss the second amended complaint.
-On June 14, 2017, the Court issued an order granting in part our motion to dismiss, and allowing the plaintiffs to move forward with a portion of their complaint.
+On June 14, 2017, the Court issued an order granting in part and denying in part our motion to dismiss, and allowing the plaintiffs to move forward with a portion of their complaint.
 On March 27, 2018, plaintiffs filed their motion for class certification.
 On January 17, 2019, the Court granted plaintiffs' motion for class certification.
-The class definition does not encompass our RyzenTM or EPYCTM processors.
+The class definition does not encompass our Ryzen or EPYC processors.
 On January 31, 2019, we filed a petition in the Ninth Circuit Court of Appeals seeking review of certain aspects of the January 17, 2019 class certification order.
+On May 9, 2019, the January 17, 2019, class certification order.
+On August 9, 2019, the parties executed a formal settlement agreement.
+On August 23, 2019, plaintiffs filed their motion for preliminary approval of the settlement agreement.
+On October 4, 2019, the Court granted the motion for preliminary approval of the settlement